-I hope that helps.
-Even if it looks “new”, it is not new at all.
-Let us take one simple example and you’ll understand me:
+Hopefully this will be of help for even if it looks “new”, it is not new at all.
+Let us take one simple example which will clarify my meaning:

 If you are in Adoration in front of the Blessed Sacrament, and you hold your Rosary in your hands, would it be wrong?
 Obviously not.
 If you Adore Jesus with the Heart of Our Lady, would that be wrong?
 Would you need to meditate any Mystery of his life, or would you just throw yourself in His Arms, since He is lovingly exposed to you, opening the Furnace of His love (His Heart) to you?
-You don’t need at that point any Mystery to meditate (with your mind), you chose the direct way of the heart: He is Here, He is the Mystery of the Mysteries, and you throw all yourself in Him.
-Wouldn’t you do that with Mary and in her? – Yes.
+At that point your mind does not need any Mystery upon which to meditate as you have chosen the direct way of the heart: He is Here, He is The Mystery of the Mysteries, and you throw all yourself in Him.
+Wouldn’t you do that with Mary and in her?
+The obvious answer is, “Yes”.

 This is what I mean by “the second contemplative way of saying the Rosary”.
-You do not meditate (this would be more of a lectio divina) any of his Mysteries, He is Here in front of you and He is The Mystery of Mysteries.
+You do not meditate on any of his Mysteries which would be more of a Lectio Divina.
+He is Here in front of you and He is The Mystery of Mysteries.

-There is a time for Lectio Divina and there is a time for Prayer of the Heart (mental prayer).
-Same and parallel to it: there is a time for meditating the Rosary (as we know it: with Mysteries).
-And there is a time for a more silent way of saying the Rosary: in silence, just holding our Rosary, and being immersed in Jesus.
+There is a time for Lectio Divina and there is a time for Prayer of the Heart (Mental Prayer).
+The same and parallel to it there is a time for meditating the Rosary (as we know it: with Mysteries), and there is a time for a more silent way of saying the Rosary: in silence, just holding our Rosary, and being immersed in Jesus.

 We need to deepen the practise of daily Lectio Divina, it boosts everything.
-And we should never forget daily “mental prayer” (Prayer of the heart).
+And we should never forget daily “mental prayer” (Prayer of the Heart).
 Other devotions should proceed from them and not the opposite.
-Mary is absolutely present in Lectio divina and in the Prayer of the heart, otherwise contemplation cannot work.
+Mary is absolutely present in Lectio Divina and in the Prayer of the Heart, otherwise contemplation could not work.
 Meeting Jesus happens always in Her Heart, never outside, this is the Logic of Incarnation.

-* Some observations on the actual normal most known way to say the Rosary
+* Some observations on the actual normal most popular way of saying the Rosary

 Is it really contemplative or not?

-you certainly would have noticed what I mentioned in the beginning of this post.
-I said: “we know only one way (divided in two, one more discursive meditative and one more contemplative) of saying the Rosary”.
+you certainly would have noticed what I mentioned in the beginning of this article when I said: “we know only one way (divided in two, one more discursive meditative and one more contemplative) of saying the Rosary”.

-What I meant by “divided in two” is that even the way we know to say the Rosary drifts toward a non-contemplative way, more discursive if not simply blindly ascetic/moralistic.
+What I meant by “divided in two” is that even the way we know of saying the Rosary drifts toward a non-contemplative way, more discursive if not simply blindly ascetic/moralistic.

-When we say the Rosary, we often focus more on the repetition of the “Hail Mary” and forget that the Rosary is meant to be said: in Mary, with her heart and mind, but focused on Jesus and on one of His Mysteries.
-The reason we say the “Hail Mary”s is because we need to receive the gift of her mind and heart in order to be placed in her in front of Jesus.
-The Mystery we have in front of us will ooze, and something from it will be given to us.
+Thus, when we say the Rosary, we often focus more on the repetition of the “Hail Mary” and forget that the Rosary is meant to be said: in Mary, with her heart and mind, but focused on Jesus and on one of His Mysteries.
+The reason we repeat the “Hail Mary” is because we need to receive the gift of her mind and heart in order to be placed in her in front of Jesus.
+The Mystery we are focusing on will “ooze out”, and something from it will be given to us.
 This is contemplation.

-Plus, we tend to use too much our mind, in a more of a discursive meditative way, instead of a “contemplative way”.
+Then too, we tend to use our mind too much, in more of a discursive meditative way, instead of a “contemplative way”.
 So what we “contemplate” becomes more the fruit of our mind instead of being the supernatural gift of Our Lord.

-He or she can do at least two ways of praying: one supernatural (contemplation), and one just with the normal activity of the brain (meditation) under the general light of faith.
+It is comparable to a person holding his Bible in his hand and trying to pray.
+Therefore, he or she can pray in a at least two ways: one supernatural (contemplation), and one just with the normal activity of the brain (meditation) under the general light of faith.
 The difference is simply huge.
 No comparison.
 It is the difference between the “General help of the Grace of God” and the “Particular help of the Grace of God”.
-Theresa of Avila says that if we do not understand the difference we can’t really dive in Spiritual Life, and that we are missing the point (See Life 14,6).
+Teresa of Avila says that if we do not understand the difference we can’t really dive deeply into Spiritual Life, and that we are missing the point (See Life 14,6).
 Please see the link to this Article here.

 There is a difference between reading and meditating a passage from the Scripture (like a mystery of the Rosary, i.e. contemplating) and doing so just by reading, meditating, thinking, reflecting, deducing, with the normal light of Faith that is given to us.

-Now, listening to God, to Jesus, saying to us a Word that is supposed to change and modify our days, is something very different from just “meditating”.
+In sum, listening to God, to Jesus, giving us a Word that is supposed to change and modify our days, is something very different from just “meditating”.